ganbarodigital/ts-lib-middleware/README.md

 * your middleware functions are more reusable if they only use the data that's passed in as an input parameter (ie a "pure" function in functional programming terms)
 * any app that uses middleware is more reliable if the middleware functions only accept and process immutable data structures

+## Why Use This Middleware Module?

+### Vs Segment's Ware

+[Ware](https://github.com/segmentio/ware) from Segment is the middleware stack that powers [Metalsmith](https://metalsmith.io).
+It's available as a standalone package.
+It's an established and mature package.

+There's several important differences between Ware and our Middleware module:

+* Safe types! - It should be impossible to build a MiddlewareStack that has incompatible middleware functions in it.
+* Immutable MiddlewareStack! - The only way to build a MiddlewareStack is via the constructor.
+* Explicit choice of synchronous or asynchronous code! - if a synchronous middleware stack makes more sense for your code, we provide one, and you don't have the added complication of providing a `done()` callback if you're working fully-synchronously.
+* Our `MiddlewareStack.run()` statement returns whatever the Middleware returns, making it easier to incorporate into larger applications.

 ## API